jhagelback/ml-sk/README.md

-# ml-sk
+# Machine Learning in Scikit-learn and Tensorflow
-Machine learning examples using Scikit-learn and Tensorflow
+Examples of machine learning classification tasks on different datasets with Scikit-learn and Tensorflow.